 Thanksgiving just passed, which means Christmas is almost here, which means…family, presents and lots of food!
-I think we can all admit that the holidays can be a bit panic inducing, but for those of us living with diabetes, that panic may not be misguided.
+I think we can all admit that the holidays are often panic inducing, but for those of us living with diabetes, that panic may not be misguided.
 Even a few days of forgetting about your meal plans and dietary rules can throw your blood sugar out of whack, putting your health and well being at risk.

 I’m not telling you this to scare you, or to try and ruin your holiday.
-Instead, I want to help by sharing these suggestions (courtesy of BBC GoodFood) for holidays swaps you can make that will make your holiday enjoyable without sacrificing control of your diabetes.
+Instead, I want to help by sharing these top 10 suggestions (courtesy of BBC GoodFood and Cooking Light magazine) for easy swaps that will make your holiday enjoyable without sacrificing control of your diabetes.
 Happy holidays!

-Turkey: Remove the skin and eat white meat to reduce your calorie intake.
+1. Turkey: Instead of eating a giant turkey leg, remove the skin and eat white meat to reduce your calorie intake.

-Pigs in blankets: Use low-fat cocktail sausages and pierce the skins.
-Wrap with lean back-bacon (with the excess fat trimmed off) and grill, rather than fry or bake, to allow any excess fat to drain away.
+3. Pigs in blankets: Use low-fat cocktail sausages and pierce the skins.
+Instead of sticking them in pastry, wrap with lean back-bacon (with the excess fat trimmed off) and grill, rather than fry or bake, to allow any excess fat to drain away.
 Try and limit yourself to two or three.

-Roast potatoes: Keep the amount of fat you add to a minimum by dry-roasting or using spray oil.
+5. Potatoes: Forget the meat drippings or oil: you can minimize the amount of fat you add to this staple side dish by dry-roasting them or selecting a spray oil.

-Stuffing: Avoid high-fat, high-calorie sausage meat.
-Instead use vegetarian stuffing such as sage and onion or chestnut and cook separately from your protein.
+7. Stuffings: Avoid high-fat, high-calorie sausage meat.
+Instead, use vegetarian stuffing such as sage and onion or chestnut and cook separately from your protein.